This blog post teaches how to make tassels for the chunky wool blanket kits here on the blog.

 (yup, you really need one)

-I found some of this soft creamy white merino wool, so expect to see it used in a few more projects.
+I adore this wool, so expect to see it used in a few more projects.
 I’m anticipating using it in pretty much everything in my life.

 Scissors are like what socks are in my house.
 I have piles of both but can never find either when needed.
 Please tell me this is one of your things too.